melvinprince/Dotnet---CleanArchitecture---MyProject/README.md

 ## Help
 To learn more about the template go to the [project website](https://github.com/jasontaylordev/CleanArchitecture).
 Here you can find additional guidance, request new features, report a bug, and discuss the template with other users.

+## Extending the Solution

+This repository includes the basic Domain, Application, Infrastructure and Web layers ready for customization.

+- **Domain** holds your core entities and value objects.
+- **Application** contains use cases and interfaces.
+- **Infrastructure** implements persistence and external services.
+- **Web** exposes HTTP endpoints.

+Add new entities, commands and endpoints as your application grows.